Learning coding/design/AI

 ILO4 (Ethics and professionalism) 74.0 (7.8) 78.5 (8.1) +4.5 3.60 (47) 0.001 0.52

-Paired-samples t-test results for the four intended learning outcomes (ILOs) before and after the instructional intervention.
+Paired-samples t-test outcomes for the 4 meant studying outcomes (ILOs) earlier than and after the academic intervention.

-p-values were interpreted using the Bonferroni correction to account for multiple comparisons across four ILOs.
+p-values had been interpreted utilizing the Bonferroni correction to account for a number of comparisons throughout 4 ILOs.
 The adjusted significance threshold was set at α = 0.05/4 = 0.0125.
-All reported p-values remain statistically significant after correction.
+All reported p-values stay statistically important after correction.

 3.1 OBE-aligned learning outcomes